TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/SystemRequirements/Index.rst

 *  TYPO3 requires a **web server** which can run PHP (Apache httpd, Nginx, Microsoft IIS, Caddy Server).
-   If you use an Apache web server, some module (for example mod_rewrite) must be activated.
+   If you use an Apache web server, some modules (for example mod_rewrite) must be activated.
+   `XAMPP <https://www.apachefriends.org/index.html>`__ is a software package which includes Apache, MariaDB, PHP and Open SSL for Windows and Linux.
    See :ref:`system-requirements-webserver` for details.

 *  The current master of TYPO3 requires **PHP >= 7.4 <= 8.0**.